 We've tested tonnes of bars in the hopes of finding the best of the best to match every budget slab.
 Read on...

 How do you pick the best soundbar?

 Soundbars come in many shapes and sizes, and range in price from under Rs 6,500 to over Rs 97,000.
 While, cheaper models have basic connections, more expensive ones add superior HDMI inputs (including 4K/HDR passthrough), wireless audio streaming (e.g. Bluetooth and AirPlay), better power, more refined speaker drivers and decoding of Blu-ray sound formats.

-Keeping all that in mind, here are the 5 best soundbars, ordered by their price-to-performance ratio:
+Keeping all that in mind, here are some of the best soundbars:

 Surround sound or portable Bluetooth - the choice is yours